List of works by Salvador Dalí

 Salvador Dalí produced over 1,500 paintings over the course of his career.
 He also produced illustrations for books, lithographs, designs for theater sets and costumes, a great number of drawings, dozens of sculptures, and various other projects, including an animated short film for Disney.

-Below is a chronological, though incomplete, list of Salvador Dali's works: Images of his work are subject to copyright by Gala-Salvador Dali Foundation.
+Below is a chronological, though incomplete, list of Salvador Dali's works: Images of his work are subject to copyright by Gala-Salvador Dalí Foundation.